Janice Dickinson: Early life

-Dickinson was the second daughter to Jennie Marie (née Pietrzykowski) and Samuel Ray Dickinson.
+Dickinson was the second daughter to Jennie Marie and Samuel Ray Dickinson.
 Her mother was of Polish descent and her father was of Irish descent.

-She was raised in Hollywood, Florida with her elder sister, Alexis, who became a real estate agent, and her younger sister, Debbie, who also became a model.
+She was raised in Hollywood, Florida with her older sister, Alexis, who became a real estate agent, and her younger sister, Debbie, who also became a model.

 Dickinson has been open about the emotional and physical abuse she suffered as a child and teenager, and how her father used to sexually abuse one of her sisters.
-Speaking of her childhood with her "rageoholic pedophile" of a father, Dickinson stated, "Because I wouldn't give in and let him have sex with me, I was verbally and physically abused on a daily basis.
+Speaking of her childhood with her "rageaholic pedophile" of a father, Dickinson stated, "Because I wouldn't give in and let him have sex with me, I was verbally and physically abused on a daily basis.
 I was told that I looked like a boy and wouldn't amount to anything."

 Modeling career

 In the early 1970s, Dickinson moved to New York City to pursue work as a model after winning a national competition called "Miss High Fashion Model."
 At a time when blue-eyed blondes dominated the fashion scene, Dickinson was turned down several times by modeling agents, including Eileen Ford, who informed Dickinson she was "much too ethnic.
 You'll never work."

 She was discovered by the fashion photographer Jacques Silberstein when his girlfriend, actress Lorraine Bracco, mentioned she liked Dickinson's look.
 Wilhelmina Cooper became Dickinson's first agent.
 Her modeling pursuits led her to Paris, France, where her "exotic looks" secured her reputation within the European fashion industry.

 She returned to New York City in 1978, and spent the next several years working steadily, earning $2,000 per day, nearly four times the standard rate.
 Dickinson eventually signed with Ford Models to land a major ad campaign for a new JVC camera.
 Dickinson, who had not forgotten Ford's initial rejection, was intent on revenge.
-She soon orchastrated some twenty Ford models to defect to John Casablancas's upstart Elite Model Management.
+She soon orchestrated some twenty Ford models to defect to John Casablancas's upstart Elite Model Management.

 By the 1980s, Dickinson was considered a supermodel, as she "possessed the kind of name and face recognition" that the majority of women in the modeling industry strive to achieve.
 She appeared within and on covers of magazines including Harper's Bazaar, Cosmopolitan, Photo, Vogue, Marie Claire, and Playboy, and worked with some of fashion's best-known names, including Bill Blass, Gianni Versace, Valentino Garavani, Azzedine Alaïa, Pino Lancetti, Halston, Oscar de la Renta and Calvin Klein.
 She has appeared on the cover of Vogue (International editions only) 37 times.
 She was seen on the cover of Elle seven times in a row and has been the face of ad campaigns for brands including Revlon, Alberto VO5, Balmain, Obao, Christian Dior, Clairol, Hush Puppies, Orbit gum, Max Factor, Virginia Slims, and Cutex.

 Dickinson looked for ways to sustain her relevance within the fashion industry as she aged, becoming a fashion photographer.
 In 2008, she launched her own jewelry line on HSN.

 In 2009, Dickinson recorded a song entitled "Crazy", which was written and produced by Craig Taylor.